Phuket

 The ideal region for singles to stay in Phuket is determined by your preferences.

-Stay in Patong if you want to meet people and be near the activity.
+Stay in Patong if you want to meet people and be near the action.
 This is a party area!

 Consider Kamala, Nai Harn, and Bangtao Beach South if you like to avoid busy beaches!
 More relaxed getaway